 Awards will be made on a one-time only basis normally during a student's final term in the graduate program, and are intended to help defray the cost of degree completion.
 Awards up to $500 per recipient may be made.

 Students may not apply directly for financial assistance under this program.
 Departments and programs may submit nominations to the Graduate School on behalf of graduate students who are facing a critical financial emergency that could impede degree completion.
-Departments and programs are asked to make requests for only the most compelling circumstances.
+Departments and programs are asked to only make requests for the most compelling circumstances.

 The Graduate School expects to fund no more than one student from a given department or program per year.
 Departments presenting more than one nomination must rank order their requests.